plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 This container-based approach also illustrates how applications can implement other composite editors, such as a dynamic list of textboxes that produces one delimited Text Value.

-> If an application requires radio inputs without an enclosing installation element, it supplies its own Adapter Definition and Text Value adapter. `IDomEditorAdapterDefinition.resolveInstallationAnchor()` supports that use case, but `jivs-dom` does not provide the implementation.
+> If an application requires radio inputs without an enclosing installation element, it supplies its own Adapter Definition and Text Value adapter. `IEditorAdapterDefinition.resolveInstallationAnchor()` supports that use case, but `jivs-dom` does not provide the implementation.

 ##### Radio-Group Markup